2003 Iowa Hawkeyes football team

-The Hawkeyes opened the season strong, winning games over Miami, Buffalo, Iowa State and Arizona State en route to a 4–0 record.
+The Hawkeyes opened the season strong, winning games over Miami (OH), Buffalo, Iowa State and Arizona State en route to a 4–0 record.
 Undefeated and ranked ninth in the country, the Hawkeyes headed into East Lansing, Michigan for their Big Ten opener.
 Playing a Michigan State Spartans team that had just beaten Notre Dame a week earlier, the Hawkeyes turned the ball over four times and committed ten penalties in a 20–10 loss.
 However, with Michigan next up on the schedule, things would get no easier for the Hawkeyes.
 Before the game, Michigan held a 37–9–4 lead in the series between the two teams.

 Down by 14 in the first quarter for the second straight game, the Hawkeyes came back to take a 30–20 lead midway through the fourth quarter.
 Michigan threatened the Iowa lead late, but the Hawkeyes held on for the 30–27 victory.
 After the victory, Iowa lost on the road to Ohio State, but followed with home wins over Illinois and Penn State.
 With a loss to Purdue, Iowa's record was 7–3 with two regular season games remaining.
 Playing against Minnesota and the Big Ten's top-ranked offense, the Hawkeyes scored 33 points before the Gophers scored a touchdown.

 Following the 40–22 victory, the Hawkeyes fell behind unranked Wisconsin 21–7 during the second quarter.
 Needing a pass deflection in the end zone by Sean Considine with no time remaining, the Hawkeyes scored 20 straight points and escaped with a 27–21 win and a 9–3 regular season record.
 Playing in the 2004 Outback Bowl on January 1, 2004, the Hawkeyes won their first game in the state of Florida with a 37–17 victory over the Florida Gators.
 The win was also Iowa's first in the month of January since 1959.